 The categories of water damage are:

 When your home has flooded, it's hard to think straight in all the chaos that befell.
-However, knowing what to do following the aftermath can help you ease the stress to make sure things will go smoothly in the cleanup and restoration activities.
+However, knowing what to do following the aftermath can help you ease the stress to make sure things will go smoothly in the cleanup restoration project.
 Here's a guide to keeping you on track during your water damage restoration:

 Contact your flood insurance provider to report the flood in your home or your homeowner's insurance if you have none.
 Take photos of the damage to use as evidence.
 Keep damaged items to prove to the adjuster you lost them.
+This will make the cleanup restoration process easier.

 After the adjuster completes the inspection and assessment of the damage, you will sign a proof of loss statement.

 Your local water damage restoration service providers are professionals who will respond to your emergency immediately to remove water quickly and dry your house thoroughly.
-They have water restoration specialists who are highly trained, equipped with the latest restoration equipment, and savvy to make your house feel like home again.
+They have water restoration specialists who are highly trained, equipped with the latest cleanup restoration equipment, and savvy to make your house feel like home again.

 An experienced technician will assess the damage and what needs repairing.
 They will use sensors, meters, and visual inspection to determine the extent of the damage including the walls, floors, ceiling, carpet, furniture, fixtures, and equipment.